 inotropic vs chronotropic

-Doctors use these terms every day when treating heart failure, low blood pressure, or abnormal heart rhythms.
-Medicines like beta-blockers, dopamine, and dobutamine directly influence inotropic and chronotropic actions.
+Doctors use these concepts when treating heart failure, low blood pressure, and abnormal heart rhythms.
+Medications such as beta-blockers, dopamine, and dobutamine can influence chronotropic and inotropic meaning by affecting either heart rate, contraction strength, or both.

 Table of Contents